AP Calculus: Scoring

 The multiple choice section is scored by computer, with a correct answer receiving 1 point, with omitted and incorrect answers not affecting the raw score.
 This total is multiplied by 1.2 to calculate the adjusted multiple-choice score.

-The free response section is hand-graded by hundreds of educators each June.
+The free response section is hand-graded by hundreds of AP teachers and professors each June.
 The raw score is then added to the adjusted multiple choice score to receive a composite score.
 This total is compared to a composite-score scale for that year's exam and converted into an AP score of 1 to 5.

 For the Calculus BC exam, an AB sub-score is included in the score report to reflect their proficiency in the fundamental topics of introductory calculus.
 The AB sub-score is based on the correct number of answers for questions pertaining to AB-material only.

+History

+There was considerable debate about whether or not calculus should be included when the Advanced Placement Mathematics course was first proposed in the early 1950s.
+AP Mathematics was eventually developed into AP Calculus thanks to physicists and engineers, who convinced mathematicians of the need to expose students in these subjects to calculus early on in their collegiate programs.
+The AP program originated in the 1950s amid Cold War concerns over educational rigor, with the first AP exams piloted in 1954 and nationally rolled out in 1956, including Mathematics as one of the original ten subjects.
+AP Calculus was established in 1955 as a single exam covering a full year of college-level calculus; in 1969, the AB exam was introduced for the first semester, while the original became BC.
+The program grew rapidly from the 1980s, with exam takership increasing fivefold by the mid-1990s, and by 2019, over 450,000 students took AP Calculus annually, representing about 20% of U.S. high school graduates.
+By the mid-2020s, AP Calculus AB is one of the top ten most popular AP exams.

+In the early 21st century, there has been a demand for the creation of AP Multivariable Calculus and indeed, a number of American high schools have begun to offer this class, giving colleges trouble in placing incoming students.